 I sing the Bags’ ‘We Don’t Need the English.’

 Jack throws a fit.
 “You can sleep with David now,” as he storms out.

-“I don’t think so,” as I chest-bump Minehan and he bumps me back, “our bed can’t take the violence.”
+“I don’t think so,” as I chest-bump Minehan and he bumps me back, “one bed can’t take the violence.”

 We laugh and sit down.

 Jill is in shock.
 “You aren’t going to run after him,” referring to my distressed boyfriend.

 “I’ll see him at the room,” I blow him off.

 “I had to take the T here.
 He told me he’s still mad about my not showing up for The Game.”